yash04747/docs/docs/guides/advanced/wp-filesystem-proxy.md

 ```

 ### `copy`
-Copies files from one location to another.
+Copy files from one location to another.

 |name|type|required|description|
 |--- |--- |--- |--- |